julienstroheker/AzHexGate/docs/architecture.md

 3.1 Local Client (Go)

 Purpose:

-Runs on the user’s machine, establishes the reverse tunnel to Azure, and forwards traffic between the Relay and the local service (e.g. localhost:3000).
+Runs on the user’s machine, establishes the reverse tunnel to Azure, and forwards traffic between the Relay and the local service (e.g. `localhost:3000`).

 Responsibilities:

-- CLI entrypoint (azhexgate binary), providing commands like:
+- CLI entrypoint (`azhexgate` binary), providing a command like:
-  - 'azhexgate start --port 3000'
+  - `azhexgate start --port 3000`
   - stop will be done by sending ctrl+c
 - Contact the Management API to request a new tunnel:
   - Ask for a random subdomain (e.g. 63873749).
   - Get back:
-    - assigned subdomain (63873749.azhexgate.com)
+    - assigned subdomain (`63873749.azhexgate.com`)
     - Hybrid Connection name
     - Azure Relay endpoint
     - Listener SAS token (or equivalent credentials)